Systemutvikler/esntl-docker-for-asp.net-core-mvc/07 - Docker Swarm/README.md

 This is work in progress.
 Not there yet!

 ### Running the swarm on Windows 10 Hyper-V

-Commands must be run from an elevated PowerShell (Run as Administrator).
-Note that you will need a machine with a lot of memory in order to create and run 5 virtual machines on Hyper-V. I had 16GB.
+All commands must be run from an elevated powershell console (Run as administrator).
+We will create five Hyper-V images by using docker-machine comand witch will install [boot2docker](https://github.com/boot2docker/boot2docker) Linux images.
+The manager node will also act as a local unsecure registry where the swarm nodes can pull images.
+The solution is fagile, and might not work after reboots.
+We use custom MAC addresses in order to ease DHCP static lease configuration.

 We are not using MobyLinuxVM, you could stop it if you are running low on memory (```Stop-VM -Name MobyLinuxVM```).

 ##### Create Hyper-V switch for the VM's
 ```